Seirdy/seirdy.one/content/posts/cli-best-practices.md

 3. Include an extended list of example command invocations and expected output.
 Make that document double as a test suite.
 My [`moac` testdata](https://git.sr.ht/~seirdy/moac/tree/master/item/cmd/moac/testdata/scripts) and [`moac-pwgen` testdata](https://git.sr.ht/~seirdy/moac/tree/master/item/cmd/moac-pwgen/testdata/scripts) scripts are good examples.
 This can serve as a check for API stability, and even as a source of documentation.

 4. Make your man pages as similar to other man pages on the target OS as possible.
 Many programs parse man pages, and expect them to follow a predictable structure.
-Try testing your man pages in multiple programs, just as people test Web pages in multiple browser engines. [`w3mman`](https://manpages.debian.org/unstable/w3m/w3mman.1.en.html) (included in [w3m](https://github.com/tats/w3m)) is a good example to make sure auto-hyperlinking works.
-[Pandoc](https://pandoc.org/) is another tool worth trying.
+Try testing your man pages in multiple programs, just as people test Web pages in multiple browser engines.
+Some examples:

+   - [`w3mman`](https://manpages.debian.org/unstable/w3m/w3mman.1.en.html) (included in [w3m](https://github.com/tats/w3m)) is a good example to make sure auto-hyperlinking works.

+   - Editors like Vim support looking up man pages for the currently-selected word.
+Try pressing <kbd>Shift</kbd>+<kbd>k</kbd> while your caret is on a command name.

+   - [Pandoc](https://pandoc.org/) is another tool worth testing; it can convert man pages to a variety of different formats.

 5. Conform to tools that share a similar niche.
 If you're using Rust to make a fast alternative to popular coreutils: model its behavior, help-text, and man pages after `ripgrep` and `fd`.
 If you're making a linter for Go: copy `go vet`.